netsampler/goflow2/docs/reflow-architecture.md

 Periodic snapshot emission should be a first-class scheduler + query pattern.
 Snapshot semantics must be configurable: current value snapshot, delta since last flush, or reset-on-flush.

-Flush triggers emit materialized events into the aggregation output path.
+Flush triggers emit materialized events into the post-aggregation output path.
 Those events may go through transformation, batching, encoding, and then the sink.

+### Direct Batching Without Aggregation

+Batching can also be used without FlowStore aggregation.

+Example:

+* packet or message events are transformed directly
+* the batching layer groups them into sFlow datagrams
+* flush happens on record count, encoded size in bytes, or time

+This matters for sFlow because one export packet may carry many samples and packets may be truncated before export.

 ## Proposed Runtime Topology